DimRev/devops-e-commerce-eks-app/README.md

 12. Build the pipeline and provide the required details, This pipeline will deploy the required helm charts inside cluster, or updated them if they already exist.

+13. Inside the `app/frontend-app` create a `.env.production` file with the details from the [.env.example](./app/frontend-app/.env.example) file.

+14. use pnpm@10 to install frontend dependencies, if you're using npm 18 +, simply use `npm i -g pnpm@10` to install pnpm.

-13. Deploy the frontend app to the S3 bucket using `frontend-deploy.sh` script.
+15. Deploy the frontend app to the S3 bucket using `frontend-deploy.sh` script.